-My interest in these air purifiers comes from first-hand accounts of this helping people with mold and VOCs and from the studies showing the eradication of mold and mycotoxins.
+My interest in these air purifiers comes from first-hand accounts of this benefiting homes with low levels of mold and volatile organic compounds (VOCs) and from the studies showing the eradication of mold and mycotoxins.

 I am really excited about this technology as something that can safely break down mycotoxins and odors.
-Some people may be interested in its effects on breaking down viruses and bacteria as well.
+Some people may be interested in its effects on breaking down viruses and bacteria as well (including SARS-2).

 What is PCO?

-In photocatalytic oxidation, UV light hits a catalyst, usually titanium dioxide, creating hydroxyl radicals (OH).
-These OH molecules bind with and break apart pollutants into harmless molecules.
+In photocatalytic oxidation, UV light hits a catalyst, usually titanium dioxide, creating hydroxyl radicals (OH) and superoxide radical anions (O2–).
+These molecules bind with and break apart pollutants into harmless molecules.

 My recommendation is based on the most affordable and effective products that I have found.
 Upon purchase, I earn a small commission through affiliate links at no extra cost to you.

-What I’m Using – The Best of Inexpensive PCO Air Purifier – Vornado
+1. Vornado – The Best Inexpensive PCO Air Purifier (What I’m Using)

 PCO and carbon are the main technologies used to reduce odors and VOCs.
 (Ozone can as well, but it is very risky, I have a post all about ozone).